 Installing Certbot

 Our first step involves installing the Certbot package.
-Certbot is an efficient client for Let’s Encrypt that can automate certificate issuance and installation with no downtime.
-It also has a fairly rich command-line interface.
+Specifically, Certbot is an efficient client for Let’s Encrypt that can automate certificate issuance and installation with no downtime.
+Additionally, it also has a fairly rich command-line interface.

 To install the Certbot package, use the following command: